gnusupport/rcd-llm-dmenu-launcher.sh/README.md

 The rcd-llm-dmenu-launcher.sh script lets you select and launch LLMs via dmenu.
 It kills any running llama-server, launches the chosen model with its GPU layers (NGL), logs output, and provides audible feedback.
 A user-friendly LLM manager!

+This project is built on top of the amazing [llama.cpp](https://github.com/ggerganov/llama.cpp) project by @ggerganov.

 ---

 ## **Purpose**: